cperales/Ridge-ELM-framework/README.md

 These config files have

 - Running parameters (datasets, where to find them, ...)
-- Hyperparameters for cross validation.
+- Hyperparameters for cross validation, which are selected from `utils/template.py`.

 ## Parallelization